 - Chocolate contains the chemical phenylethylamine, which is the same chemical that causes the feeling of falling in love

 - Just the smell of chocolate can trigger feelings of relaxation due to the increase in theta brain waves

 To keep up to date with news from the home, find us on facebook.com/orchardcarehome/

 We provide a wide range of specialist care services on both a long and short-term basis.
-This includes elderly residential and nursing care, in addition to specialist care for more complex health needs such as mental health, physical disability and young adults.
+This includes elderly residential and nursing care, and specialist dementia care.

 Find out more about the types of care.